 Spring has arrived and I’m so happy to see sunshine and colour.
 Nature has been teasing us a bit though; it feels like Spring one minute and Winter the next.
-Scott and I have finally had some weekend time at home — not much but enough to feel like we’re almost caught up with ourselves.
+Scott and I have finally had some weekend time at home.

 I posted a recipe for these white chocolate Jazzies.
 As with all good things, they didn’t last long!

-Slivers of sunshine creeping into rooms at the back of the house.
-The building next door blocks the sun during the Winter months — but at this time of year it’s high enough in the sky to clear their roof.
+Slivers of sunshine creeping in to rooms at the back of the house.
+The building next door blocks the sun during the Winter — but at this time of year it’s high enough in the sky to clear their roof.
 Sunshine on the bed is a sure sign warmer weather is on the way.

 The robins are getting very tame and are now brave enough to hop around by the back door when all the food is gone.
 I then know to go out there and fill it up.
 I’m under the thumb…